rpedrodasilva10/clients-api/README.md

 **Mail**
 - [X] Send e-mail after creating a client successfully
 - [ ] Create a separate service to send email
-- [ ] Use some topic/subscription structure send emails independently
+- [ ] Use some topic/subscription structure to send emails independently
 - [ ] Refactor the ClientService to send emails using messages to a topic or queue

 **Docs**